-Easter is only around the corner, on the 21 April 2019.
+Easter is only around the corner.

 Are you looking for easy lamb recipes?
-Do you want the best lamb recipes with Mediterranean flavours for your Easter menu to impress friends and family?
+Do you want the best lamb recipes with Mediterranean flavours for your Easter menu to impress family?
 From finger-licking lamb cutlets recipes to fabulous roasts and main dishes including braised lamb shanks with mushroom ragù, slow cooked lamb leg roast and our show stopping lamb meatloaf, Italian Spoon have the mouth-watering recipes you have been looking for.
 This blog suggests just a few lamb Easter recipes and ideas, including tips to cook lamb perfectly this Easter and every occasion.

 What is the symbol of Easter?
 No, it’s not chocolate, though one may think that based on the amount of Easter eggs you see in the shops.
 Throughout the world, one of the most popular Easter symbols of Easter is ‘lamb’.
 The religious significance of lamb goes back to the Gospel of John where John the Baptist referred to Jesus as the ‘Lamb of God’ saying, “Behold, the Lamb of God, who takes away the sin of the world!”
 It makes perfect sense to eat roast lamb and maintain lamb as the traditional meal of Easter Sunday.